Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Normalization w.r.t. Exposure Time

-All contributions from the power density spectrum cancel out to first order.
+All contributions from the power spectral density cancel out to first order.
 The exposure time problem is commutative; the order of summation and normalization does not affect the noise performance.

 To illustrate this, we choose $M$ to be a divisor of $N$ and form $K=\frac{N}{M}$ blocks of size $M$.
 For each block $b=\{1,\dots,K\}$ one can (i)~integrate and then normalize

 or (ii)~normalize and then integrate